If you're the proud owner of a large, X-large or giant breed, there are a range of big dog health problems that you need to be aware of.

 Although it's not a life-threatening condition, left untreated it can cause discomfort, pain, infection and potentially damage his eyesight.

-There are a few treatment options available, check out this page to learn more and to read about one of my dog's 'up-close-and-personal' experience with this.
+There are treatment options available, check out this page to learn more and to read about one of my dog's 'up-close-and-personal' experience with this.

 This is a health condition that affects a lot of dogs both big and small, usually showing up in older dogs and getting worse with advanced aging.